hdavid/VCVRack-Holon.ist/README.md

 Lazy Susan is a quad quantiser with user editable scales.

+For your convenience, your custom scales are saved with each patch.

 By default, the scales are the 7 standard modes: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian.

+Serving suggestion: The Doepfer A-156 Quantiser minor mode is a melodic minor scale (CmMaj7).
+Choose the Dorian scale and sharpen the 7th to harmonize with your Eurorack.

 ## Pantry